rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-backing-up-databases.md

 ### Back up your database

-Most databases have a utility that dumps a consistent state of the database to another file; `mysqldump` is one such utility for MySQL.
+Most databases have a utility that dumps a consistent state of the database to another file; `mysqldump` is one such utility for MySQL&reg;.
 You can safely back up a database using Rackspace Cloud Backup by running such a utility before doing the backup.
 Then back up the output of the utility, instead of the internal files that the database manages.
 Some